-- 2. BMI of 16 to 32 kg/m; and a total body weight > 50 kg (110 lb). - 3.
+- 2. BMI of 16 to 32 kg/m2; and a total body weight > 50 kg (110 lb). - 3.
 Participants who are willing and able to comply with all scheduled visits, treatment plan, laboratory tests, lifestyle considerations, and other study procedures. - 4.
-Capable of giving signed informed consent as described in Appendix 1, which includes compliance with the requirements and restrictions listed in the ICD and in this protocol.
+Capable of giving signed informed consent as described in Appendix 1, which includes compliance with the requirements and restrictions listed in the ICD and in this protocol. - 5.
+Capable of using wearable monitoring devices for the duration of this study, according to the requirements specified in the SoA.